Myekman/tic_tac_toe/README.md

 ## Deployment

-The development environment used for this webbsite was GitPod.
+The development environment used for this game was GitPod.
 In GitPod a template enviorment was used provided by Code Institute.

 Regular commits and pushes to GitHub have been implemented to save through development.

 The procedure for deployment was followed by the video from Love Running.